gvvaughan/specl/doc/specl.md

     Met 100.00% of 6 expectations.
     6 passed, 0 failed in 0.00250 seconds

-Failed expectations are reported inline, and again in the footer with a long header from the associated nested descriptions, making a failing example easy to find within a large spec-file.
+Failing and pending expectations are annotated inline, and again with more detail in the summary footer.

+In verbose mode (see [Command Line][]), the inline annotations are expanded to the more detailed summary format, and both inline and summary reports give the file and line number of each, making a particular example easy to find within a large spec-file.

 ### 4.3.
 Custom Formatters